KusuConsult-NG/Plateau-connect2/docs/DEPLOYMENT.md

 ---

-**Ready to deploy?** Follow this checklist step by step, and your RideJos platform will be live and secure! 🚀
+**Ready to deploy?** Follow this checklist step by step, and your Plateau Connect platform will be live and secure! 🚀